hiddenSymmetries/simsopt/paper.md

 represented using the VMEC or SPEC code, or both at the same time.
 VMEC, which makes the assumption that good nested magnetic surfaces exist, is extremely robust and many other physics codes are able to postprocess its output.
+In VMEC-based optimizations, a typical objective to minimize is the departure from quasisymmetry, a symmetry in the field strength that provides good confinement [@Nuhrenberg].
 SPEC can provide added value because of its ability to represent magnetic islands, which are undesirable since a large temperature gradient cannot be supported across them.
 Islands can be eliminated using SIMSOPT by minimizing the magnitude of the residues [@Greene], similar to the method in [@Hanson].
-An example of stage-1 optimization including both VMEC and SPEC simultaneously is shown in \autoref{fig:xsections}-\autoref{fig:poincare}.
+An example of stage-1 optimization including both VMEC and SPEC simultaneously is shown in
+\autoref{fig:xsections}-\autoref{fig:poincare}.
 Here, the shape is optimized to both eliminate an internal island chain, as computed from SPEC, and to achieve quasisymmetry, as computed from VMEC and BOOZ_XFORM.
 More details of this calculation will be presented elsewhere.

 ![An example of stage-1 optimization using SIMSOPT, in which the shape of a toroidal boundary is optimized to eliminate magnetic